TobiasPSP/doneland_sources/Components/Power/Measuring Current/Via Shunt/ina226/README.md

 * **Overall resistance**: In addition to the resistance of the soldered **Shunt**, there can be more resistances adding up.
 Cheap breakout boards use PCBs that add additional resistance in their paths.
 Likely, the overall resistance is *higher* than expected.
 * **Conductance**: A small PCB cannot conduct high currents.
 Since the **Shunt** is connected *in series* with the load, the *full total currency* is flowing through it.
 The practical maximum current - regardless of **Shunt** - is most likely limited to *5-8A*, depending on PCB quality.

-Takeaway: always test and measure breakout boards with integrated **Shunts** to find out their true maximum *current*.
+Always test and measure breakout boards with integrated **Shunts** yourself and individually board-by-board to find out their true maximum *current*.

 > [!TIP]
 > Should the breakout board max out even on low currents (indicating that the **Shunt** resistance is too high), you can try and short circuit the integrated **Shunt** resistor.
 Often, the low-quality internal resistance of the *PCB* all by itself is acting well enough as a **Shunt**.